 Comment 1.
 Is there any reason why the authors choose plasmids without selectable markers to build the transcomplementing and indicator hACE2 293T-based cell line?
 Cell lines will lose expression of transfected genomes thereby will decrease or cancel production of spike-pseudotyped lentiviral particles and susceptibility to infection.

 We chose to transduce 293Ts with hACE2 via infection with VSV G-pseudotyped lentivirus packaging the hACE2 gene as this is generally a fairly stable way to express a gene of interest in target cells.
 We agree that transfected genomes can be readily lost by cells, but this method of transducing cells should be more stable than propagating transfected cells and allowed us to create 293T-ACE2 cells quickly.
-We did not include a fluorescent selectable marker in our hACE2 plasmid to avoid potential conflicts with additional fluorophores in future experiments.
-Similarly, we did not use antibiotic selection _____.
+We did not include a fluorescent marker in our hACE2 plasmid to avoid potential conflicts with additional fluorophores in future experiments.
+Similarly, we did not use antibiotic selection because the gene is stably integrated into the genome by lentiviral transduction.
 Importantly, Fig. 2A confirms that expression of hACE2 in these cells remains high after many passages (up to ~12 passages and ~6 weeks post-sort at the time of writing).
 As such, we do not expect loss of hACE2 to be a big problem for the typical use of these cells.
 Nonetheless, we recognize that expression could decrease overtime and recommend that labs using these cells freeze down stocks of these cells at a low passage number and, if passaging for a long time, periodically confirm high levels of expression via staining for hACE2.
 We have added text to suggest this at ~line 300.

 Comment 2.
 Competitive assays using ACE2 recombinant protein in the neutralization assay with the plasma of SARS-CoV-2 patient would have provided more insight on the specificity of the assay.

-I am not sure how such a competition assay would work in the case of the neutralization assay.
-Competition assays would be useful for an ELISA-based assay, but in this case, the serum is already essentially competing for binding to Spike with the ACE2 on the cell-surface, so I am not sure what the benefit of additional ACE2 would be.
+We think the reviewer is suggesting that the addition of ACE2 could confirm that the antibodies are actually targeting SARS-CoV-2 rather than some other part of the lentivirus.
+The issue is that soluble ACE2 also neutralizes the virus, so even if the ACE2 competes off the antibody the virus will still be neutralized (the reviewer’s suggested approach would work well with an ELISA assay).
+Therefore, we have chosen to validate the specificity by running pools of pre-2020 human sera and verifying that none of them neutralize the virus (Figure 4) like the convalescent human sera, suggesting that the neutralizing activity is specific to prior infection with SARS-CoV-2.

 Comment 3.
 No comparison of the pseudotyped virions with the wild type virus has been described?
 Can the authors discuss the level of detection with the classical virus-based and this new pseudotyped particle-based neutralization assays.

 We are in the process of directly comparing IC50s from our assay to IC50s obtained by another lab using a BSL-3 neutralization assay with the SARS-CoV-2 virus.
 We do not have those results yet (and do not think it is necessary to delay publication in order to get them), but the IC50s we have gotten with our pseudotyped-lentivirus neutralization assay are within the range of IC50 values that have typically been reported for other pseudotyped neutralization assays.
+In addition, in the Introduction we cite several references that suggest that pseudovirus titers generally correlated well with live virus titers for SARS-CoV-2, but also clearly acknowledge that live virus assays are the gold standard.

 Reviewer 3: